freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

 your SecureDrop instance, we recommend the following steps:

-1. Consult with *Journalists* using the system, to ensure that any active sources are aware of the situation, and that source conversations can either be paused or continued via other means.
+1. Consult with *Journalists* using the system, to ensure that any active *Sources* are aware of the situation, and that source conversations can either be paused or continued via other means.
-2. Update your SecureDrop *Landing Page* (typically a “send us tips” page, or a page linked from there) to let prospective sources know that the outage is coming, and optionally to redirect them to other contact methods, such as a shared Signal tipline.
+2. Update your SecureDrop *Landing Page* (typically a “send us tips” page, or a page linked from there) to let prospective *Sources* know that the outage is coming, and optionally to redirect them to other contact methods, such as a shared Signal tipline.
 3. :doc:`Back up your servers <../maintenance/backup_and_restore>`.